KunalSaibol/PRODIGY_DS_03/README.md

-ank Term Deposit Prediction using Decision Tree Classifier This project uses a Decision Tree Classifier to predict whether a client will subscribe to a term deposit based on their personal and contact details.
+Bank Term Deposit Prediction using Decision Tree Classifier This project uses a Decision Tree Classifier to predict whether a client will subscribe to a term deposit based on their personal and contact details.
 The dataset is based on direct marketing campaigns of a Portuguese banking institution.

 📂 Project Structure